python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/help-channel-guide.md

 ![List of topical help channels](/static/images/content/help_channels/topical_channels.png)

-Some of the topical help channels have a broad scope, so they can cover many (somewhat) related topics.
+Some of the topical help channels have a broad scope, so they can cover many related topics.
 For example, `#data-science-and-ai` covers scientific Python, statistics, and machine learning, while `#algos-and-data-structs` covers everything from data structures and algorithms to maths.

-To help you navigate this, we've added a list of suggested topics in the topic of every channel.
-If you're not sure where to post, feel free to ask us which channel is relevant for a topic in `#community-meta`.
+Each channel on the server has a channel description which briefly describes the topics covered by that channel.
+If you're not sure where to post, feel free to ask us which channel is appropriate in `#community-meta`.

 # General Help Channels

-Our general help channels move at a fast pace, and attract a far more diverse spectrum of helpers.
-This is a great choice for a generic Python question, and a good choice if you need an answer as soon as possible.
-It's particularly important to [ask good questions](../asking-good-questions) when asking in these channels, or you risk not getting an answer and having your help channel be claimed by someone else.
+Our general help channels cycle quickly, with the advantage of attracting a more diverse spectrum of helpers, and getting individual attention and help for your question.
+These channels are a great choice for generic Python questions, but they can be used for domain-specific Python help as well.
+Be sure to [ask good questions](../asking-good-questions) in order to give yourself the best chances of getting help.

 ## How To Claim a Channel